Continuous Patrolling and Hiding Games: Introduction

 \section{Introduction}

 To ensure the security of vulnerable facilities, a planner may deploy either dynamic or static security devices.
-The dynamic case includes, but is not limited to: soldiers or police officers patrolling the streets of a city, robots patrolling a shopping mall, drones flying above a forest to detect fires, or naval radar systems signaling the detection of an enemy ship.
+Some examples of dynamic security devices are: soldiers or police officers patrolling the streets of a city, robots patrolling a shopping mall, drones flying above a forest to detect fires, or naval radar systems signaling the detection of an enemy ship.
 On the other hand, security guards positioned in the rooms of a museum, security cameras scrutinizing subway corridors, or motion detectors placed in a house are some examples of static security devices.
-Note that these real-world situations include both human and electronic agents.
 The paradigm we adopt is the one of an adversarial threat, hence we propose a game theoretical approach to these security problems.
-Some game theoretic security systems are already in use, for example in the Los Angeles international airport (\cite{pitaetal2008}) and in some ports of the United States (\cite{shiehetal2012}).
+Some game theoretic security systems are already in use, for example in the Los Angeles international airport, see \citep{pitaetal2008}, and in some ports of the United States, see \citep{shiehetal2012}.

 Motivated by the examples given above, we study two zero-sum games in which a player (the patroller or searcher) aims to detect another player (the attacker or hider). \textit{Patrolling games} model dynamic security devices.
 In these games, the patroller moves continuously in a search space with bounded speed.
 The attacker chooses a point in the search space and a time to attack it.
 The attack takes a certain duration to be successful (think of a terrorist needing time to set off a bomb).
-The patroller wins if and only if he detects the attack before it succeeds.
-The case of static security devices is modeled by \textit{hiding games}, in which both the searcher and the hider simultaneously deploy at a particular point in a search space, the searcher wins if and only if the hider lies within his detection radius.
+The patroller wins if and only if she detects the attack before it succeeds.
+The case of static security devices is modeled by \textit{hiding games}, in which both the searcher and the hider simultaneously deploy at some points in a search space, the searcher wins if and only if the hider lies within her detection radius.
 We provide links between patrolling and hiding games, and show how patrolling games reduce to hiding games if the attack duration is zero, that is the patroller has to detect the attack at the exact time it occurs, or if the patroller is alerted of the attack point when the attack begins.